Skip to content

 • rendering the search result

-If the search document depends on navigation properties or related entities, those dependencies should be declared through UseIncludes() so the map can build a complete and consistent payload.
+If the search document depends on navigation properties or related entities, those dependencies should be declared through UseIncludes() so the map can build a complete and consistent document.